keithnlarsen/restmvc.js/README.md

  * Security.
  * More complex List actions on the controller.
- * Tool that auto-generates a template project for you.
+ * A tool that auto-generates a template project for you.
  * More error types.

 ## Installation